sbstnlambert/jungle-house/README.md

 The project was developed with insights gained from a React course on [Openclassrooms](https://openclassrooms.com/fr/courses/7008001-debutez-avec-react).
 This section acknowledges the contributions and inspiration received from the course.

-Feel free to explore and enhance the project!"# jungle-house"
+Feel free to explore and enhance the project!